The all-purpose Mac PDF editor!

 When you open a watermarked document with a registered copy of PDFpen, the watermark will be removed automatically and you can simply save again to permanently remove it.
 Do not save watermarked documents using File > Print > PDF > Save as PDF... or the watermark will remain permanently as though you'd printed to a physical printer.

 If you have questions regarding PDFpen's export to Word feature, please see Word Export.
+If you have PDFpenPro, this is where you can find out more about PDF to Excel, PowerPoint and PDF/A format.

 Yes, PDFpen works with pen tablet devices such as Wacom Bamboo, Axiotron's Modbook etc. For quick markups, you can use the "Scribble Tool" for freehand drawing on your PDF.
 To use this tool simply, launch your PDF with PDFpen, select the Scribble Tool and write away.